French Door Problems and How to Fix Them

 French doors are not only an attractive addition to your home, but they are quite easy to take care of too.
 However, that's not to say you won't occasionally run into some problems.
 Thankfully, we're here to guide you through some of the more common faults you might face.
 Here we'll explain in an easy to follow way all the basic information you need to diagnose and cure your French door ills.

-Why Won't my French Doors Close Properly?
+Why Won't My French Doors Close Properly?

 What good is a door that doesn't close?
 As reliable as they can be, if you've had your French doors installed for a while, they might develop problems opening and closing.
-If this is happening to your French doors, then it's most likely because they have become misaligned.
+If this is happening to your French doors (also known as French windows), then it's most likely because they have become misaligned.
 Either due to wear and tear on the hinges (if they're older doors) or a poor installation (if they're newer).
 Aligning your doors shouldn't be much of a problem, though you will probably have to take down at least one of your doors in order to fix it.
 This could prove problematic if they are particularly heavy.
 If that's the case, don't be afraid to ask for help!

 · Try closing the doors the best you can to determine the specific problem.
 It could be, for example, that the edge of the doors hit the upper jamb or the doors don't clear each other properly.
 Make a note of what the specific problem is.

 · Tighten the hinges on all doors if they look like they're sagging.
 If the screws turn but the hinge won't tighten, consider replacing the screws with larger ones.
 If that's not an option, filling out the hole with matchsticks or wood filler should help.

 · If the doors are not clearing each other, drive a screw into the middle of the upper jamb to draw it further upwards.
 Once it's properly aligned, sink the screw and cover the hole with filler.